Skip to Content

 How to Create a Stable Emulsification

-If you enjoy the dressing, pair it with one of these recipes!
+If you enjoy the flavorful dressing, pair it with one of these dinner recipes!

 Serving Suggestions

-Use the tangy dressing to finish your favorite salad greens like arugula spinach saladfall kale salad, or leafy greens such as baby spinach, kale, or arugula.
-Spoon it over grain bowls or chicken and pork recipes.
+Use the tangy dressing to finish your favorite salad recipes such as watermelon beet saladarugula spinach saladfall kale salad, or use it to dress leafy greens like baby spinach leaves, kale, or arugula.
+You can also spoon it over grain bowls and chicken or pork recipes.

-And balsamic citrus vinaigrette is a perfect addition to cheese platters and charcuterie boards.
-Drizzle the tasty vinaigrette over goat cheese, feta cheese, or blue cheese to scoop onto your favorite crackers.
+Balsamic citrus vinaigrette is a tasty addition to cheese platters and charcuterie boards.
+Drizzle the vinaigrette over goat cheese, feta cheese, or blue cheese, scoop onto your favorite crackers, or use it to top whipped ricotta crostini.

 Frequently Asked Questions